 Olecranon fractures typically present as isolated injuries, though they also can be part of a more complex elbow injury (i.e., including the humerus, radius and nearby soft tissues).

-Displaced olecranon fractures can create a palpable defect between the fracture ends, though there is often a lack of deformity.
+Displaced olecranon fractures can create a palpable defect, though there is often a lack of deformity.

 Radiographs in the anteroposterior (AP) and lateral plane should be obtained.
 Emphasis should be placed on ensuring the lateral view is a true lateral view and that the AP clearly shows the proximal radius and ulna in relationship to the humerus.

 A direct blow usually results in a comminuted fracture (that is, one with many fragments).
 By contrast, a fall is associated with a displaced transverse fracture line, owing to the pull of the triceps (see Figure 2).

 Olecranon fractures account for about 5% of upper extremity fractures.
 The majority of fractures occur in individuals 50 years and older as a result of a fall from standing height.
 Until proven otherwise, olecranon fractures should therefore be considered to be fragility fractures (prompting an investigation of metabolic bone disease).
 In younger individuals, a higher energy mechanism of injury is more common.

 Olecranon fractures are commonly associated with coronoid fractures, collateral ligament injuries, radial head and neck fractures, and radial head dislocations.